-All prospective candidates who wish to be admitted to the Magnetic Resonance Imaging Technology program should contact the Allied Health Advisor.
+All prospective candidates who wish to be admitted to the Magnetic Resonance Imaging Technology program should contact the Program Coordinator at (409) 944-1270 or email at ecerani@gc.edu.

 - Complete the requirements for admission to the College.
-Admission to the College does not guarantee admission to the Program. - Submit a formal application to the Program beginning September 15th through April 15th of each year to be considered for the next academic year.
+Admission to the College does not guarantee admission to the Program. - Requirement to the College include: - a.
+TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
+Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - 2.
+Initiate the Program Checklist in the Admissions office. - 3.
+Continue the Program Checklist Process and Complete Program Degree Plan with the Program Coordinator. - Degree plan must show evidence of: - a.
+An overall GPA of 2.5 - b.
+Be a graduate of an accredited Radiologic Health Science Program. - c.
+Be a registered technologist by the start of the Program. - d.
+Achieve a grade of "C" or better in MATH 0304 Intermediate Algebra or successful completion of equivalent math placement exam.
+Students are recommended to take MATH 1314 College Algebra and PHYS 1401 College Physics I prior to starting the Program. - 4.
+Submit a Program Application to the Program Coordinator.
 Applications that are submitted after the deadline will be reviewed at the discretion of the Selection Committee.
-Due to limited enrollment, we cannot accept every applicant. - 3.
-File a degree plan with the Allied Health Advisor which shows evidence of: - a.
-TSI scores for TSI eleigible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
-Official TSI scores must appear on a transcript or be sent directly to Galveston College from the test company on an official test score report form. - b.
-An overall GPA of 2.5 - c.
-Be a graduate of an accredited Radiologic Health Science Program. - d.
-Be a registered technologist by the start of the Program. - e.
-File a copy of current Texas Department of Health certification and ARRT or NMTCB certificate in the Admissions - f.
-Office and in the Allied Health Office. - g.
-Achieve a grade of "C" or better in MATH 1314 College Algebra or successful completion of College Algebra CLEP exam.
-Students are highly recommended to take PHYS 1401 College Physics I prior to starting the Program. - 4.
-Students must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification though out their course of study. - 5.
+Due to limited enrollment, we cannot accept every applicant.
+Applicants not admitted to the program must re-apply each semester.
+Successful applicants will be notified by mail of acceptance to the program.
+The Application deadlines are: - ❖ July 30th for the Fall Semester - October 30th for the Spring Semester - ❖ April 30th for the Summer Semester - Complete the following prior to enrollment: - a.
+File a copy of current Texas Department of Health certification and ARRT, NMTCB or ARDMS certificate in the Allied Health Office. - b.
+Students must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification though out their course of study. - c.
 Show proof of Hepatitis B immunization series including titer or show proof of illness.
 (Takes seven months to complete).
 To be eligible to apply to the program, student must show proof that the immunization process has been started.
-The process needs to be completed by the start of the program. - 6.
-Complete Varicella immunization (Chicken pox) or proof of illness by the start of the program. - 7.
-Complete a background check through the college at students cost upon acceptance to Program. - 8.
-Complete a clear drug screening test as directed by the Program. - 9.
-Potential students may need to complete interview process or meet with Program Coordinator upon request.
+The process needs to be completed by the start of the program. - d.
+Complete Varicella immunization (Chicken pox) or proof of illness by the start of the program. - e.
+Complete a background check through the college at students cost upon acceptance to Program. - f.
+Complete a clear drug screening test at students cost as directed by the Program. - g.
+Potential students may need to complete interview process or meet with Program Coordinator upon request. - h.
+Attend Mandatory Orientation - Not required for students taking the online instruction and completing the clinical training independently from Galveston College.